PyChina/weekly/content/Issue/issue-12.md

 This project is really great.
 Ghost.py is a webkit client written in Python.
 If you need to fetch any data from a web site or manipulate a site from the command line, Ghost.py is a pretty simple way to accomplish most tasks like opening a page, executing javascript, filling out and submitting forms, etc.

 - [Arduino SMS Alarm](https://github.com/mattwilliamson/arduino-sms-alarm) (github.com)
-If you are into hacking around with hardware or arduino’s you will probably like this.  arduino-sms-alarm is an [Arduino](http://www.arduino.cc/) based burglar alarm that sends an SMS when motion is detected.
+If you are into hacking around with hardware or arduino's you will probably like this.  arduino-sms-alarm is an [Arduino](http://www.arduino.cc/) based burglar alarm that sends an SMS when motion is detected.
 It then repeats the SMS after a configurable amount of time.